-INDIVIDUAL TRAINING ACCOUNT POLICY:
+INDIVIUDAL TRAINING ACCOUNT POLICY:

-Under the Workforce Investment Act (WIA), Title I-B individual classroom training services are provided through Individual Training Accounts (ITAs).
-Individuals are expected to take an active role in managing their employment future through the use of ITAs, and must have access to the information they need to make informed choices, including access to skill assessments, information about labor market conditions and trends, and training vendor performance information.
+Under the Workforce Investment Act (WIA), Title I-B training services for enrolled participants are provided through Individual Training Accounts (ITAs).
+Individuals are expected to take an active role in managing their employment future through the use of ITAs, among other resources.
+Participants receiving training under this approach will receive information they need, e.g., skills assessment, labor market conditions and trends, training vendor performance, to make an informed choices about their own employment future and the training to support their decision.

-Regulations allow states and/or local Workforce Development Councils (WDC) to impose limits on the dollar amount and/or duration for ITAs.
-According to WIA [20 CFR Part 652.
-663.420 (a) and (b)], WDCs have two options, including:
+Regulations allow the state or local Workforce Development Councils (WDC) to impose limits on the dollar amount and/or duration for ITAs.
+[Reference: 20 CFR Part 652.
+663.420 (a) and (b)].